 And it’ll have you a lot of frustration.

 Managers who don’t understand these ideas end up with a lousy workforce.

 As a result, they become frustrated and over-possessive.

 The Takeaway: Hire talented people in the first place.
 You don’t need to control people.
 Manage them wisely by defining clear objectives and letting your employees find their methods to achieve them.

 Lesson #8: Great managers give freedom to employees.
 But still, there are some basic guidelines that everyone must follow.

 This is a bit hard to implement.

-So it’s important to provide the freedom to employees to choose their own path.
+So it’s essential to provide the freedom to employees to choose their path.

 But whatever actions they perform, they must not go against the basic rules and regulations.

 There are many online hosting companies.